-6 Tax on profit on ordinary activities (continued) 2020 2019 Profit and loss total tax reconciliation €'000 €'000 Profit on ordinary activities before tax 1,764 15,699 Expected current tax at 12.5% 221 1,962 Effects of: Permanent differences Expenses not deductible for tax purposes Corporation tax in respect of prior years 615 137 14 637 139 (2) Tax on profit on ordinary activities 987 2,736
+Tax on profit on ordinary activities Analysis of tax charge in the year Current tax 2021 €'000 2020 €'000 Corporation tax Adjustments in respect of prior periods 975 (32) 769 14 Deferred tax 943 783 Origination and reversal of timing differences 228 204 Tax on profit on ordinary activities 1,171 987 Profit and loss tax reconciliation 2021 €'000 2020 €'000 Profit on ordinary activities before tax 6,045 1,764 Expected current tax at 12.5% 756 221 Effects of: Permanent differences Expenses not deductible for tax purposes Corporation tax in respect of prior years 329 118 (32) 615 137 14 Tax on profit on ordinary activities 1,171 987

-7 Related parties
+7. Related parties

-In common with many other government bodies, the IAA deals in the normal course of business with other government bodies and departments, such as Dublin Airport Authority ("daa") plc., Shannon Airport Authority Ltd, Electricity Supply Board ("ESB"), the Department of Transport and Met Éireann.
+In common with many other government bodies, the IAA deals in the normal course of business with other government bodies and departments, such as Dublin Airport Authority ("daa") plc., Shannon Airport Authority Ltd, Electricity Supply Board ("ESB"), the Department of Transport, the Commission for Aviation Regulation (CAR) and Met Éireann.
 In addition, in the normal course of business, the IAA transacts with certain Irish banks which have become wholly or partially owned by the Irish State.
 All of the IAA's transactions with such banks are on normal commercial terms.
 The ultimate controlling party is the Department of Public Expenditure and Reform.

 In 2014, the IAA entered into a commercial arrangement to provide air traffic management training services to Entry Point North Ireland DAC, a 100% owned subsidiary of Entry Point North (EPN) AB, an associate of the IAA.
 Entry Point North Ireland DAC also provides air traffic management training services to the IAA on an arm's-length basis.
-During the year, the IAA earned revenue of $\[\in \]$ 2.5 million (2019: $\[\in \]$ 3.5 million) and incurred costs of $\[\in \]$ 5.2 million (2019: $\[\in \]$ 7.9 million) in transactions with Entry Point North Ireland DAC.
-As at 31 December 2020, there is a net receivable balance due from Entry Point North Ireland DAC amounting to $\[\in \]$ Nil (2019: $\[\in \]$ 1.2 million).
+During the year, the IAA earned revenue of €2.7 million (2020: €2.5 million) and incurred costs of €5.5 million (2020: €5.2 million) in transactions with Entry Point North Ireland DAC.
+As at 31 December 2021, there were no balances outstanding between the IAA and Entry Point North Ireland DAC (2020: €Nil).